What are Acceptance Criteria? Examples, Types & Templates

 - Then I can find all the products that fit my requirements

-Your developers can then work through the list, validating the individual points and signing off the user story when all the acceptance criteria are complete.
+Your developers can then work through the list.
+Consequently, they validate the individual points and sign off the user story when all the Validation Criteria are complete.

 Congratulations, you’re one step closer to creating a piece of software that your target audience will love!